johnbywater/quantdsl/README.md

 ### Market

-Underlying prices can be included in an expression with the `Market` element.
+The `Market` element effectively estimates spot prices that could be agreed in the future.

-When a `Market` element is evaluated, it uses the given name and a date to select an estimated price from a simulation of market prices.
-The name (e.g. `'GAS'` or `'POWER'`) is included in the `Market` element.
-The date is the "effective present time" of its evaluation (initially the `observation_date`, see below).
-The effective present time of a `Market` element implies both the fixing date (when the price will be agreed) the delivery date (when the goods will be delivered), and so the `Market` element effectively estimates spot prices that can be agreed in the future.

 ```python
 from quantdsl.semantics import Market